Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 Some events are held year after year at the fair, such as the SuperDogs performance.
 Others events occur occasionally or for only a few years.
 It's understandable that the organizers would want to change the entertainment in successive years to maintain interest and to save money.
 I miss some of the former events, though.

 The sand sculpture competition is one event that took place for several years in a row.
-The artists were very creative and skilful.
+The artists were very creative and skillful.
 Other events held at some fairs have included a motorcross competition and a nightly fireworks display.
 A new and interesting event in both 2015 and 2016 was a display of large, animatronic dinosaurs.
 In 2017 this was replaced by a display of animatronic insects, which didn't impress me as much as the dinosaurs.
+In 2018, a vintage car display replaced the insects.
+Animatronic dinosaurs were on show again in 2019.

 Until recently, the fair was a traditional place for high-quality entertainment from young people, especially teenagers.
 The entertainment included energetic dance performances and a parade through the exhibition grounds several times a day.
 Most of this entertainment has disappeared, which I find sad.
 A parade still occurs, but it's not as elaborate as it once was.
 The street performances are interesting, however.
 They often include an excellent choreographed performance by a high school drum band.
 The fairground contains an outdoor stage where community groups of all ages perform and another stage where professionals perform.

-More Pictures of the Fair at the PNEClick thumbnail to view full-size
+More Pictures of the Fair at the PNE

 Most of the foods on sale at the PNE definitely aren't health foods, but they are delicious.
-Burgers, hot dogs, and French fries are plentiful.
+Burgers (including veggie ones), hot dogs, and French fries are plentiful.
 Pizza is available as well.
 The fair is associated with some special treats, such as hot and sugary mini donuts, which are very popular.
 Crepes, fish and chips, scones, elephant ears, and candy floss are popular as well.
 Indian, Chinese, Greek, and Mexican food are nice additions to the fair.
 In the last few years, poutine has been available.
-Poutine is a Canadian dish which consists of French fries, cheese curds, and gravy.
+Poutine is a Canadian dish that consists of French fries, cheese curds, and gravy.

-My favourite place to get "food" at the fair is the gelato stand.
-It offers a large range of flavour choices.
-It's hard to choose a flavour to buy because they are all very enticing.
+My favourite place to get food at the fair for several years was the gelato stand.
+It offered a large range of flavour choices.
+It was always hard to choose a flavour to buy because they were all very enticing.
+The gelato stand has now been been replaced with a specialty ice cream maker, which also produces a delicious product.

 The PNE Prize Home

-The house is a modular building, After the fair, it's professionally cleaned, dismantled, moved to a picturesque area of BC and then reassembled.
+The house is a modular building, After the fair, it's professionally cleaned, dismantled, moved to a picturesque area of southern British Columbia, and then reassembled.
 A car, a boat, or groceries are usually awarded with the prize home.
 It's a great package for the winner.

-Playland cooperates with the PNE during the fair, so visitors can walk freely between the two attractions.
+Playland is the oldest amusement park in Canada and is best known for its wooden roller coaster, which was built in 1958.
+It cooperates with the fair, so visitors can walk freely between the two attractions.
 They still have to pay for Playland rides, though.
-The Hastings Racetrack also cooperates with the PNE and usually offers free horse race events during the fair.
+In some years, the Hastings Racetrack also cooperates with the fair and offers free horse race events.

 Playland has some gentle rides as well as some scary ones that many people love.
 One of the scary rides is the Atmosfear, which takes people up to a height of 218 feet and spins them around 360 degrees at a speed of up to 70 km an hour.
 This is one ride that I definitely avoid.

-The Playland photos below were taken at a pre-season Amusement Park Science Day for school students.
-The area is crowded with people and extra attractions during the fair at the PNE.
+The Playland photos below were taken at a pre-season Amusement Park Science Day for high school students.
+The area is crowded with people and extra attractions during the fair.
+It's a popular place.

 A View of Vancouver From the Atmosfear Ride